radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![The Clusters Tab](Media/Image3.29.jpg)

-# Global Sync Tab
+# Synchronization Tab

-The Global Sync tab is used to configure and managing synchronization topologies.
-For details on configuring synchronization, see the [RadiantOne Global Sync Guide](/global-sync-guide/introduction).
+The Synchronization tab is used to configure and managing synchronization topologies.
+For details on configuring synchronization, see the [RadiantOne Synchronization](/global-sync-guide/introduction).

 ![Global Sync Tab](Media/Image3.166.jpg)